Dinuk1994/Dinuk1994/README.md

 # 💫 About Me.
-Meet Dinuk Tharindu Dissanayake, a go-getter from the charming town of Kandy, Sri Lanka.
+Meet Dinuk Tharindu Dissanayake,a go-getter from the charming town of Kandy, Sri Lanka.
 Armed with,

 🎓 BSc in Quantity Surveying at University of Wolverhampton </br></br>
 🎓 MEP Quantity Surveying at ACTA  </br></br>